meilisearch/documentation/reference/features/sorting.md

 ### Customize ranking rule order (optional)

-When users sort results at search time, [MeiliSearch's ranking rules](/learn/core_concepts/relevancy.md) are set up so the top matches balance following the requested sorting order while still remaining very relevant.
+When users sort results at search time, [MeiliSearch's ranking rules](/learn/core_concepts/relevancy.md) are set up so the top matches emphasize relevant results over sorting order.
 You might need to alter this behavior depending on your application's needs.

 This is the default configuration of MeiliSearch's ranking rules: